Are your tiny house sinks minimalist or modern? Or do you want a sink with a rustic charm?

 But don’t fret.
 We have laid out all factors you need to consider to help you narrow down your search and choose the perfect sink for your tiny space.

 Sink Size Matters

 When it comes to picking out a sink, there is no industry standard.
 Tiny house sinks in the bathroom and kitchen come in various shapes, styles, and sizes.
+Different sizes and products like ovens and fridges will dictate the size of your sink as well.
 Here are some of the most popular sink ideas for tiny homes: